New video surfaces of U.S. prisoner from Afghan war

 Bergdahl was stationed in Paktika province in eastern Afghanistan when he disappeared under unclear circumstances on June 30, 2009, about two months after arriving in Afghanistan.

-U.S. efforts to free Bergdahl, the only U.S. soldier from the Afghan war known to be held by militants, have so far been unsuccessful.
+U.S. efforts to free Bergdahl, the only U.S. soldier from the Afghan war known to be held by militants, have so far not been successful.

-U.S. officials said Bergdahl appeared to be in 'declining health,' but not gravely ill, in the video, which U.S. officials believe was recorded within the last month.
-The video came to the U.S. officials' attention in the last few days.
+A U.S. official, speaking on condition of anonymity, said the U.S. military had viewed a video showing Bergdahl, who is believed to be held by Taliban-linked militants in Pakistan, alive.

+There was no immediate confirmation of when the video was recorded or how it was obtained.

 Bergdahl's family addressed the soldier directly in their statement.